rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/d1b70802-24ae-4c4a-bb8c-bd28291db7f7)

-(Note: Nintendo-published carts are considered to be "World" and are an exception to the region rule)
+(Note: All Nintendo-published carts are considered to be "World" and are the sole exception to the region rule)

 When imported the window should look like this: